-- 447,341 North Carolina residents had a Medigap policy in 2015, according to data from America’s Health Insurance Plans (AHIP).
+- 494,578 North Carolina residents had a Medigap policy, according to data from America’s Health Insurance Plans (AHIP).1

-- Plan F is the most popular Medigap option in North Carolina state, with 289, 832 enrollees in 2015, according to AHIP.
+- Plan F is the most popular Medigap option in North Carolina state, with 223,072 enrollees, according to AHIP.

 Medicare Supplement insurance (also called Medigap) helps senior and disabled state residents pay for certain Medicare co-payments, deductibles, and other costs.
-Currently, insurance companies can offer state residents one of the 10 standardized Medigap plan options: Plans A, B, C, D, F, G, K, L, M, and N.
+Insurance companies can offer state residents one of the 10 standardized Medigap plan options: Plans A, B, C, D, F, G, K, L, M, and N.

 Medicare Supplement Insurance pricing methods

 Medigap pricing methods are important because they dictate how your premiums may increase in future years.
 There are three different pricing methods: